osfarm/lexicon-rest-api/documentation/CODING-GUIDELINES.md

 In programming, there are 2 types of functions: pure functions, and impure functions.

 A pure function is a deterministic function that has no side-effect: what you see is what you get.
 No IO, no networking, nothing.
-For a given set of parameters, a pure functions always returnds the same value.
+For a given set of parameters, a pure functions always returns the same value.
 In a way, a pure function can always be replaced by a infinite-sized look-up table.

 A pure function should have a declarative name, telling its user what is its utility. e.g. we'll prefer `isEmail(): boolean` instead of `validateEmail(): boolean`

 On the contrary, impure functions introduce side-effects and rely on IO and networking to work.
 A database layer is nothing more than a set of impure functions.
-In Typescript, you can often identify an impure function witgh the keyword `async`.
+In Typescript, you can often identify impure functions thanks to the `async` keyword.
 Most of the time, async functions rely on I/O operations, this is why they need to be asynchronous.
 This notion introduces what we call "function coloring", where calling an `async` function makes its caller `async` too.
 The same goes with impure functions, where a function calling an impure function will always be impure too.

 An impure function should have an imperative name, informing the user of the side-effects its introduces.